 - Sea and inland water pollution is the responsibility of the Environment Agency and as part of this they monitor bathing water quality throughout the year.

-Requests about environmental information, such as potentially contaminated land, air quality, noise and pollution incidents etc.
+Requests for environmental information, such as potentially contaminated land, air quality, noise and pollution incidents

-- Any decisions, measurements or activities that are affecting or likely to affect any of the above or;
+- any decisions, measurements or activities that affect or are likely to affect any of the above

-Such requests must be submitted to the Council’s Freedom of Information Team either via:
+These requests must be submitted to the council’s Freedom of Information Team

-The Freedom of Information Team will then contact Environmental Health and any other relevant departments for your requested information.
+The Freedom of Information Team will then contact Environmental Health and any other relevant departments for you.

 Customer Service Centre